enogrob/research-obras-devtools/README.md

 ```

 **5.** If you have not specify yet the `gemset` in the `obras` directories do it:
 Obs: The underlying ruby has to be installed before, do `rvm list` in order to check.
+As nowadays the location are the same does just for one.

 ```shell
 $ cd $OBRAS